wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 it is also capable of sending memory event objects to other components in the hierarchy.
 In addition, the MSHR object of the cache is also passed to the coherence controller by calling `setMSHR()`.

+### Initialization Performed In Derived Classes

+The coherence controller base class also leaves some objects uninitialized, the initialization of which should be completed by the derived class constructors.
+The main reason is that `class CacheArray` requires protocol-specific template argument for the contents of the tag.
+Such information is not known until derived class construction time.

+The base class, however, provides two method functions that can be called by child class to initialize the replacement manager and the hash function, which are both needed by `class CacheArray`.

 ### The Coherence Controller Base Class

+#### The General Workflow

+####

 The base class of the controller controller, `class CoherenceController`, defines a few handy functions that are useful for all derived classes.
 Function `createReplacementPolicy()` initializes a replacement manager object as indicated